Computational Cognitive Science

 • The timetable below contains the week-by-week schedule of the course and links to readings and lecture slides.

-• We will use Piazza forum for discussion.
-There is a sign-up link in the syllabus.
+• We will use Piazza for discussion.

 • For more detail about the course, see the syllabus below.